Government of Malaysia: Legal system

 The law of Malaysia is mainly based on the common law legal system.
 This was a direct result of the colonisation of Malaya, Sarawak, and North Borneo by Britain between the early 19th century to 1960s.
 The supreme law of the land—the Constitution of Malaysia—sets out the legal framework and rights of Malaysian citizens.
 Federal laws enacted by the Parliament of Malaysia apply throughout the country.
 There are also state laws enacted by the State Legislative Assemblies which applies in the particular state.
 The constitution of Malaysia also provides for a unique dual justice system—the secular laws (criminal and civil) and sharia laws.

 Articles 73 to 79 of the Federal Constitution specifies the subject in which the federal and state government may legislate.
-Parliament has the exclusive power to make laws over matters falling under the Federal List (such as citizenship, defence, internal security, civil and criminal law, finance, trade, commerce and industry, education, labour, and tourism) whereas each State, through its Legislative Assembly, has legislative power over matters under the State List (such as land, local government, Syariah law and Syariah courts, State holidays and State public works).
-Parliament and State legislatures share the power to make laws over matters under the Concurrent List (such as water supplies and housing) but Article 75 provides that in the event of conflict, Federal law will prevail over State law.
+Parliament has the exclusive power to make laws over matters falling under the Federal List (such as citizenship, defence, internal security, civil and criminal law, finance, trade, commerce and industry, education, labour, and tourism) whereas each state, through its Legislative Assembly, has legislative power over matters under the State List (such as land, local government, sharia law and sharia courts, state holidays and state public works).
+Parliament and state legislatures share the power to make laws over matters under the Concurrent List (such as water supplies and housing) but Article 75 provides that in the event of conflict, federal law will prevail over state law.

 Elections

 Elections in Malaysia exist at two levels: national level and state level.
 National level elections are those for membership in the Dewan Rakyat, the lower house of Parliament, while state level elections are for membership in the various State Legislative Assemblies.
-The head of the executive branch, the Prime Minister, is appointed among members of the winning coalition.
+The head of the executive branch, the prime minister, is appointed from among members of the winning coalition.